Nikon D300 vs D7500

 It is notable that the D7500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D300 does not offer wifi capability.
+In contrast, the D300 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D300 (unlike the D7500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D300 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D300 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D300 was succeeded by the Nikon D300S.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D300 Manual (free pdf) or the online Nikon D7500 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D300 or the Nikon D7500 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.